csdambros/BioGeoAmazonia/ReadMe.md

 interesting to add biological realism to the spatial structure (e.g. directional dispersal).
-However, testing these more complex forms of autocorrelation has not changed substantially the results and it was the focus of this study.
+However, testing these more complex forms of autocorrelation has not changed substantially the results and it was not the focus of this study.

 #### Create MEMs